CI/CD Interview Questions — Real Deployment Failures

 The shift-left principle means moving quality checks as early in the pipeline as possible.
 Running a 20-minute integration test suite before you even lint the code is a waste of everyone's time.
 A well-ordered pipeline should look like: fast checks first (lint, type checking, unit tests), slower checks next (integration tests, security scans), and deployment stages last.

-Artefact management is a concept that trips people up in interviews.
-An artefact is the immutable, versioned output of a build — a Docker image, a compiled JAR, a zipped Lambda function.
-The key insight is: you should build once and promote the same artefact through environments.
+Artifact management is a concept that trips people up in interviews.
+An artifact is the immutable, versioned output of a build — a Docker image, a compiled JAR, a zipped Lambda function.
+The key insight is: you should build once and promote the same artifact through environments.
 Never rebuild from source for staging or production.
 Rebuilding introduces the possibility of environmental differences creeping in — different package versions, different build flags.
-Promoting a single artefact eliminates that entire class of bug.
+Promoting a single artifact eliminates that entire class of bug.

 Pipeline stages also need to be fast-fail ordered.
 If a security vulnerability scan takes 8 minutes, don't put it before your 30-second unit tests.
 The unit tests gate everything — if they fail, there's no point scanning for vulnerabilities in broken code.